Emerceen/videoplayer/README.md

 npm start
 ```

 and done!
-The browser will popup and you can start trying Angular 2!
+The browser will popup and you can start trying videoplayer!
 Every changes to the file will refresh the browser automatically
 and it'll also compile your changed TypeScripts files to Javascript files.